 The Company has federal alternative minimum tax credits of \$1.3 million available with no expiration date.
-The Company also has general business and other tax credits totaling \$7.7 million available to offset future taxes which expire through 2033.
+The Company also has general business and other tax credits totaling \$5.1 million available to offset future taxes which expire through 2033.

 Pursuant to the guidance for uncertain tax positions, a taxpayer must be able to more likely than not sustain a position to recognize a tax benefit, and the measurement of the benefit is calculated as the largest amount that is more than 50 percent likely to be realized upon resolution of the benefit.
-The Company has analyzed filing positions in all of the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
-The only periods subject to examination for the Company's federal and state returns are the 2009 through 2013 tax years.
+The Company has analyzed filing positions in all of the federal, state, and foreign jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
+The only periods subject to examination for the Company's federal and state returns are the 2010 through 2014 tax years.

-The following table summarizes the Company's unrecognized tax benefits at December 29, 2013 and December 30, 2012 (in thousands):
+The following table summarizes the Company's unrecognized tax benefits at December 28, 2014 and December 29, 2013 (in thousands):

-2013 2012
+2014 2013

-Beginning of year \$ 335 \$ 212
+Beginning of year \$ 401 \$ 335

-Increase due to current year tax positions 140 168
+Increase due to current year tax positions 96 140

-Decrease due to current year tax positions (1)
+Decrease due to current year tax positions (5)

-Settlements (19) (1)
+Settlements (122) (19)

-Reductions related to lapses (55) (43)
+Reductions related to lapses (51) (55)

-End of year \$ 401 \$ 335
+End of year \$ 319 \$ 401

-The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is approximately\$0.4 million.
+The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is approximately\$0.3 million.
 The Company does not anticipate significant changes in the aggregate amount of unrecognized tax benefits within the next twelve months, other than nominal tax settlements.

 The Company's policy for recording interest and penalties associated with audits is to record such items as a component of income before taxes.
-Penalties are recorded in Other (gains) losses, net, and interest paid or received is recorded in interest expense in the consolidated statements of income.
-The Company recorded nominal interest expense on the identified tax liabilities in fiscal years 2013, 2012 and 2011, and no penalties were recorded in those fiscal years.
+Penalties are recorded in Interest income and other, net, and interest paid or received is recorded in Interest expense in the consolidated statements of income.
+The Company recorded nominal interest expense on the identified tax liabilities in fiscal years 2014, 2013, and 2012, and no penalties were recorded in those fiscal years.

-12. Commitments and Contingencies
+13. Commitments and Contingencies